-- This MSc is an approved research training programme of the Economic & Social Research Council (ESRC) and can either be the first year of a ‘1+3’ funding package or qualify you for future ‘+3’ funding.
+- This MSc complies with requirements for the PhD research training programme of the Economic & Social Research Council (ESRC) and can either be the first year of a ‘1+3’ funding package or qualify you for future ‘+3’ funding.

-- The University of Glasgow’s School of Psychology is consistently ranked amongst the top 10 in the UK and top 5 in Scotland, recently achieving 1st in Scotland and 2nd in the UK (Guardian University Guide 2015).
+- Psychology at the University of Glasgow is consistently ranked amongst the top 10 in the UK recently achieving 4th in the UK (Guardian University Guide 2017).

 - You will benefit from innovative assessment, including portfolio of professional skills, peer review and writing up a research project in the format of a journal article.

 - You will benefit from access to the resources of the University’s Centre for Cognitive Neuroimaging (CCNi), including a 3 Tesla fMRI scanner, MEG system, two TMS labs, and several EEG labs, including fMRI compatible systems.
 Dedicated motion capture suites record precise 3D body movements and facial animation sequences.
 Eye movements can be followed remotely using our SR Research EyeLink systems.

 - The programme has excellent career prospects and a very good track record of previous graduates.

 Modes of delivery of the MSc in Research Methods of Psychological Science include lectures, seminars and tutorials and lab work.